cobilab/MizaR/README.md

 ### Experiments ###

-To run coverage and sequences experiments:
+To run the analysis of increasing the coverage and number of sequences sequences:
 ```
 ./RunAll.sh 1> report-stdout.txt 2> report-stderr.txt &
 ```